amjohn97/MindMingle/README.md

 ## Usage

 Using ScholarQuest is straightforward.
-Simply run the `scholarquest` command followed by the topic of interest and, optionally, the country:
+Simply run the `main()` command followed by the topic of interest and, optionally, the country:

-scholarquest "artificial intelligence" "United States"
+e.g  Topic: "artificial intelligence"
+country: "us"

 This command will display the top institutions and professors/authors in the field of artificial intelligence in the United States.